spollard/josh-works.github.io/_posts/2016-01-20-2-things-spanish.md

 type: post
 published: true
 meta: {}
+permalink: 2-things-spanish
 ---

 Kristi and I are in Costa Rica for the month of January.
 We spent two months in Buenos Aires this summer.
 That means in the space of six months, I'll have spent three months in a Spanish-speaking country, yet
 I've not made significant progress on my spanish.

 That's not to say I've made
 no progress, just that I have not made as much progress as I'd have liked.
 I've got a big list of excuses ready to go for why I didn't improve, but those are meaningless to you and I.